openmobilityfoundation/mobility-data-specification/agency/README.md

 ## Stops

-The `/stops` endpoint allows an agency to register Stops.
+The `/stops` endpoint allows an agency to register city-managed Stops, or a provider to register self-managed Stops.

 **Endpoint:** `/stops`
 **Method:** `POST`